Teaching Birth Classes Sound Fun?

 What is the total cost to be certified?

 This question is going to get you a lot of answers because many programs have several layers of fees that are paid at different times over the course of training.
 Find out all of them as you begin so you can budget (membership fee, packet fee, workshop fee…).
 If the organization you are looking at also requires observation births, practice classes or other requirements to finish your training, you will need to count those expenses too (ie childcare, gas, parking, materials, etc.).

-Luckily for our accountantss at BEST, we just one fee and it includes everything.
+Luckily for our accountants at BEST, we have just one fee and it includes everything.
 The fee as of 2018 is $695 with early bird registration discount of $100.
 So basically if you sign up a month in advance you can become a certified educator for $595.
 This includes the childbirth class, workshop, study materials, and ongoing mentorship.
 There are no additional membership costs or hidden fees.